jneug/typst-mantys/src/mantys.typ

       size://calc.max(theme.font.sizes.text, theme.font-sizes.headings * ( it.level))
         mty.math.map(4, 1, theme.font-sizes.text, theme.font-sizes.headings * 1.4, it.level)
     )
     it
 	}

   // TODO: This would be a nice short way to set examples, but will
   // have weird formatting due to raw text having set the default
   // font and size before the show rule takes effect.
-	// show raw.where(block:true, lang:"example"): it => mty.example(imports:example-imports, it)
+	// show raw.where(block:true, lang:"example"): it => mty.code-example(imports:example-imports, it)
-	// show raw.where(block:true, lang:"side-by-side"): it => mty.example(side-by-side:true, imports:example-imports, it)
+	// show raw.where(block:true, lang:"side-by-side"): it => mty.code-example(side-by-side:true, imports:example-imports, it)
   show raw: set text(font:theme.fonts.code, size:theme.font-sizes.code)
   state("@mty-imports-scope").update(examples-scope)